pagekite/upagekite/README.md

     $ export UPK_KITE_NAME="yourkitename.pagekite.me"
     $ export UPK_KITE_SECRET="verySecretSecret"

-(If you skip the above step, the default sample app should enable a captive portal on the ESP32 which will let you input settings interactively, which can be fun.)
+If you skip the above step, the default sample app should enable a captive portal on the ESP32 which will let you input settings interactively, which can be fun.

+Next, run the install tool:

     $ python3 -m upagekite.esp32_install \
        |picocom -b115200 --lower-dtr --lower-rts /dev/ttyUSB0